k2levin/dgf-app/README.md

 - [x] 5.
 Ensure that the API responses are consistent and provide meaningful error messages in case of booking conflicts.
 - [x] 6.
 Write database migration scripts for the required database structure, considering the need for handling concurrency.
 - [x] 7.
 Use Laravel's form request validation to validate booking data.
+- [x] 8.
+Demonstrate the use of event broadcasting and listeners for real-time update to clients.

 ## Tasks
 - [x] 1.
 Provide the migration script for the database structure, including any fields necessary for optimistic locking.